 This chapter will be devoted to JBS-related documents which generally have never been publicly available prior to now.
 I will scan and post copies of some of the more historically important or interesting documents.

-The documents originate from a variety of sources including Special Collections of private papers archived at college/university libraries and state historical societies as well as private correspondence by current and former JBS officials and members.
+The documents originate from a variety of sources including Special Collections of personal papers archived at college/university libraries and state historical societies as well as private correspondence by current and former JBS officials and members.

 It should be noted that the Birch Society does not allow outside independent researchers or scholars to have access to its archives for historical research purposes.
 In addition, during its formative period, the Birch Society deliberately avoided publicity and it often was hostile toward media attention.
 Consequently, much of JBS history (particularly its internal disputes and documents concerning its policy-making decisions) has never been publicly available.